 Brittany is a current member of both Youngblood, the Obie-award-winning young playwrights collective at Ensemble Studio Theatre, and the Emerging Writers Group at the Public Theatre.
 She was a 2017 Van Lier Playwriting Fellow at the Lark, and her art life has received recent support from SPACE on Ryder Farm (Artist Residency, 2017) and the Sewanee Writers Conference, where she is a recurring staff-member.

-Emma Feiwel, UTA
+Emma Feiwel, WME

 Literary Fiction & Prose:

 Valerie Borchardt, The Borchardt Agency

 Redwood receives a 29-hour workshop as part of the Ted Snowdon New Works series at Manhattan Theatre Club!

 Accepted into the Emerging Writers Group at The Public Theater

 Redwood receives a 29-hour workshop as part of New Works reading series at Kansas City Repertory Theater!